 - 24.3.9.1.
 Progressive and final rehabilitation of current and future pits and quarries is required.
 Rehabilitation policies 24.3.7.3. and 24.3.7.4. of this Plan apply in prime agricultural areas. - 24.3.9.2.
 Once final rehabilitation is completed and an Aggregate Resources Act (ARA) licence is surrendered, the applicant shall rezone the subject lands to an appropriate use.
-Progressive and final rehabilitation shall be in accordance with the approved Site Plan. - 24.3.9.3.
-For rehabilitation of new mineral aggregate operation sites, the following apply: - a) The disturbed area of a site will be progressively rehabilitated in accordance with the approved Site Plan to a state of equal or greater ecological value and, for the entire site, long-term ecological integrity will be maintained or enhanced; - b) If there are key natural heritage features or key hydrologic features on the site, or if such features existed on the site at the time of the application:

-- i.
+- 24.3.9.3.
+For rehabilitation of new mineral aggregate operation sites, the following apply: - a) The disturbed area of a site will be progressively rehabilitated in accordance with the approved Site Plan to a state of equal or greater ecological value and, for the entire site, long-term ecological integrity will be maintained or enhanced; - b) If there are key natural heritage features or key hydrologic features on the site, or if such features existed on the site at the time of the application: - i.
 The health, diversity and size of these key natural heritage features and key hydrologic features will be maintained or enhanced; and - ii.
 Any permitted extraction of mineral aggregate resources that occurs in a feature will be completed, and the area will be rehabilitated, as early as possible in the life of the operation. - c) Aquatic areas remaining after extraction are to be rehabilitated to aquatic enhancement which will be representative of the natural ecosystem, and the combined terrestrial and aquatic rehabilitation will meet the intent of this Plan. - 24.3.9.4.
 In prime agricultural areas, on prime agricultural lands, extraction of mineral aggregate resources is permitted as an interim use provided that the site will be rehabilitated back to an agricultural condition, with the same average soil capability. - 24.3.9.5.
-In prime agricultural areas, complete rehabilitation to an agricultural condition is not required if: - a) There is a substantial quantity of mineral aggregate resources below the water table warranting extraction, or the depth of planned extraction in a quarry makes restoration of pre-extraction agricultural capability unfeasible; - b) Other alternatives have been considered by the applicant and found unsuitable .
-The consideration of other alternatives shall include resources in areas of (i.e. Canada Land Inventory Class 4 through 7 lands, resources on lands identified as designated growth areas, and resources on prime agricultural lands where rehabilitation is feasible).
-Where no other alternatives are found, prime agricultural lands shall be protected in this order of priority: specialty crop areas, Canada Land Inventory Class 1, 2 and 3 lands; and, - c) Agricultural rehabilitation in remaining areas is maximized. - 24.3.9.6.
-Where compatible rehabilitation plans for abutting licensed operations are approved, the City may, where appropriate, support the extraction of the allow for reduced setbacks from the shared licensed boundary in order to achieve to allow for concurrent and integrated rehabilitation of the adjacent sites.
+In prime agricultural areas, complete rehabilitation to an agricultural condition is not required if: - a) There is a substantial quantity of mineral aggregate resources below the water table warranting extraction, or the depth of planned extraction in a quarry makes restoration of pre-extraction agricultural capability unfeasible; - b) Other alternatives have been considered by the applicant and found unsuitable (i.e. Canada Land Inventory Class 4 through 7 lands, resources on lands identified as designated growth areas, and resources on prime agricultural lands where rehabilitation is feasible).
+Where no other alternatives are found, prime agricultural lands shall be protected in this order of priority: specialty crop areas, Canada Land Inventory Class 1, 2 and 3 lands; and,

-- 24.3.9.7.
-Where a mineral aggregate operation has been rehabilitated, the licence surrendered due to resource depletion, and the post-rehabilitation use is permitted by the Zoning By-law, the Mineral Aggregate Resource Operation designation will be changed to accurately reflect the rehabilitation use as any combination of Prime Agricultural, Rural and/or Environmental Protection, without amendment to this Plan. - 24.3.9.8.
+- c) Agricultural rehabilitation in remaining areas is maximized. - 24.3.9.6.
+Where compatible rehabilitation plans for abutting licensed operations are approved, the City may, where appropriate, allow for reduced setbacks from the shared licensed boundary to allow for concurrent and integrated rehabilitation of the adjacent sites. - 24.3.9.7.
+Where a mineral aggregate operation has been rehabilitated, the licence surrendered, and the post-rehabilitation use is permitted by the Zoning Bylaw, the Mineral Aggregate Resource Operation designation will be changed to accurately reflect the rehabilitation use as any combination of Prime Agricultural, Rural and/or Environmental Protection, without amendment to this Plan. - 24.3.9.8.
 The City may consult with MNRF and other appropriate agencies to pursue opportunities to rehabilitate abandoned operations, including sources of funding, through the Management of Abandoned Aggregate Properties Program or its successor.